sanjucs/ml-tools/PyTorch/distributed_training.md

 * Issues with DataParallel
 	* Replicates model in every forward pass.
 	* single process - multi threaded parallelism and suffers from GIL
-- [ ] What is the use of DataPallel in single device?
+- [ ] What is the use of DataPallel in a single device?
-- [ ] On a single card, does it get same set of input for every iteration?
+- [ ] On a single card, does it get the same set of input for every iteration?

 # DistributedDataParallel
-* Model replicated on every process and each process are fed with different set of inputs.
+* Model replicated on every process and each process is fed with a different set of inputs.
 DDP takes care of gradient communication/synchronization across the processes overlaps it with gradient computation.
 * Model broadcast at DDP construction time instead of every forward pass.
 * Steps involved
-	* Pre-requisite - DDP relies on Processgroup.
-So application must create ProcessGroup before initailizing DDP
+	* Prerequisite - DDP relies on Processgroup.
+So the application must create a ProcessGroup before initializing DDP
 	* Construction
 		* Broadcast state-dict from rank:0 for all other processes.
 		* Each DDP process creates its own Reducer which